xrcouture/interoperability/Metadrip.md

 ## Metadrip 3.0 <img src="https://img.shields.io/static/v1?label=&message=Brainstorming&color=orange">

+### 3d and Tech

+  **Goal:**
-### Goal:  To align ourselves with stage 3 of interoperability
+    - To align ourselves with [stage 3](https://github.com/xrcouture/interoperability#3-open-standards) of interoperability.

-  **3d and Tech:** Create/align with a system/ tool /standard where an asset needs to only be created once and then can be taken into different platforms.
+    - Create/align with a system/ tool /standard where an asset needs to only be created once and then can be taken into different platforms.

-### Ideas:
+  **Ideas:**

    If we just brainstorm on what a truly interoperable solution could look like , the below mentioned 2 solutions seem to emerge broadly.
 We think the solution largely would be a combination of both